 MCL 257.625g: On behalf of the secretary of state, immediately confiscate the person’s license or permit to operate a motor vehicle and, if the person is otherwise eligible for a license or permit, issue a temporary license or permit to the person.
 The temporary license or permit shall be on a form provided by the secretary of state.

-Once officially arrested for a drunk driving offense, the police will destroy the plastic driver’s license and issue a Michigan Temporary Driving Permit as seen above.
-This permit will be provided to the offender upon release from jail along with a baggie containing the following: breath-test result, ticket or other notification, bond receipt and towing receipt.
+Once officially arrested for a drunk driving offense, the police will destroy the driver’s license of the accused party and issue a Michigan Temporary Driving Permit (see above image).
+The temporary permit will be provided to the offender upon release from jail along with a baggie containing the following: breath-test result, search warrant for blood if there was a refusal, ticket or other notification, bond receipt and towing receipt.
 This Michigan Temporary Driving Permit will enable the person to continue to operate a vehicle without any restrictions.
-Any license restrictions or suspension will not be triggered by the Secretary of State until there is a finding of guilt for OWI/Impaired .
-Upon conviction or finding of guilt, the Secretary of State will issue license action by mail to the last address of the offender.
+Upon being found guilty or convicted of operating while intoxicated or impaired, the Secretary of State will take appropriate action against the party’s license (suspend, revoke, restrict).
 The aggrieved party may obtain a new picture license after all of the license action has expired with respect to the underlying conviction offense.
 License action may also be imposed for alcohol/drug test refusals pursuant to Michigan’s implied consent laws.